michaeljchong/facebook-clone/README.md

 * Mailer for welcome email
 * Change links to buttons
 * Edit comments and posts without being redirected to an edit page
+* Display new post form on posts page

 Project Extensions:
 * Set posts to private, friends-only or public
 * Refactor to move friendship methods from controller to model
 * Display other users who also liked post/comment
 * Notifications link to referenced post/comment, or allows user to respond to friend request
+* Hide all comments except for the first